JacksonBurns/fastprop/README.md

 When passing the arguments, replace all `_` (underscore) with `-` (hyphen), i.e. `fastprop train --number-epochs 100` See `fastprop train --help` or `fastprop predict --help` for more information.

+`fastprop shap` and `fastprop predict` have only a couple arguments and so do not use configuration files.

 ## Python Module
 This section documents where the various modules and functions used in `fastprop` are located.
 Check each file listed for more information, as each contains additional inline documentation useful for development as a Python module.
+To use the core `fastprop` model and dataloaders in your own work, consider looking at `shap.py` or `train.py` which show how to import and instantiate the relevant classes.

 ### `fastprop`
  - `defaults`: contains the function `init_logger` used to initialize loggers in different submodules, as well as the default configuration for training.
+ - `fastprop_core`: the model itself, data PyTorch Lightning dataloader, and convenience functions.
- - `hopt`: example code for hyperparameter optimization, which was used to help determine the defaults.
+ - `hopt`: hyperparameter optimization using Optuna and Ray\[tune\], used by the CLI.
+ - `train`: performs model training, used by the CLI.
+ - `predict`: loads models from their checkpoint and config files and runs inference, used by the CLI.
+ - `shap`: performs SHAP analysis on a previously trained model, used by the CLI.
- - `preprocessing`: contains a single function `preprocess` that performs all of the preprocessing described above.
+ - `preprocessing`: performs all of the preprocessing described above.
- - `fastprop_core`: catch-all for the remaining parts of `fastprop`, including the model itself, data PyTorch Lightning dataloader, some convenience functions for caching descriptors, and the actual training functions used in the CLI.

 ### `fastprop.utils`
- - `calculate_descriptors`: wraps the `mordredcommunity` descriptor calculator
+ - `calculate_descriptors`: wraps the `mordredcommunity` descriptor calculator.
+ - `linear_baseline`: trains a basic linear model on the same inputs to `fastprop` to act as a baseline.
  - `descriptor_lists`: hardcoded lists of all of the descriptors implemented in `mordredcommunity`.
  - `select_descriptors`: the script to retrieve the `mordredcommunity` modules based on the strings in the above file (`mordredcommunity` has a weird interface; thus, it is wrapped).
  - `load_data`: short wrappers to `pandas` CSV loading utility, but specialized for the output from `mordredcommunity` and `fastprop`.
- - `validate_config`: (WIP!) validate the input from the command line.
+ - `validate_config`: _WIP_ validate the input from the command line.

 ### `fastprop.cli`
 `fastprop_cli`` contains all the CLI code which is likely not useful in use from a script.